"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 important to share on your social media channels alongside your blogs, whitepapers, and

-when a normally-scheduled item is late.
+normally-scheduled item is late.

 What's more, trade media need clicks too, and they are often very hungry for content.
 You